 Care Experienced students undertaking a qualifying FE course are eligible to apply for a Care Experienced Student Bursary.
 The maximum award currently available is £8,100.

-• You have ever been looked after by a Local Authority in the UK: and
+You are eligible to apply for the Care Experienced Student Bursary if you have ever been looked after by a Local Authority in the UK.

 Please ensure you select the Care Experienced Student box when completing the online bursary application form to confirm you meet the eligibility criteria outlined above.